About Our Services

 There are four main steps in the VPA-UNO process.
 To gain a deeper understanding of the overall process and the time commitment involved, please consult the brief outline provided below:

-Step 1: The VPA-UNO process will start with an initial email from your analyst.
+Step 1: The VPA-UNO process will start with an initial email from your consultant.
 This initial communication will help you learn more about the VPA-UNO process, and will provide a general timeline for completion of the process.

 Step 2: After the initial conversation, you will be asked to fill out an online form with information about your organization.
-This information will help to familiarize the VPA-UNO analyst with your organization before helping to administer the VPA-UNO survey.
+This information will help to familiarize the VPA-UNO consultant with your organization before helping to administer the VPA-UNO survey.

-Step 3: Your VPA-UNO analyst will email you the survey link.
+Step 3: Your VPA-UNO consultant will email you the survey link.
 In addition to the survey link, your consultant will provide you with information on how to both administer the survey and communicate with your volunteers throughout the process.
 Online survey administration typically lasts for 2 weeks.

 As a volunteer coordinator that has time constraints, you may be worried about adding another item to your to-do list, not to mention something that you may not know much about.
 We have included sample items from our survey to the website to give you an idea of the types of questions that will be asked of your volunteers, should you choose to participate in the VPA-UNO process.
 Some sample questions include: